NFL playoff overtime rules: How OT works in 2021 playoffs, difference from regular season - NBC Sports

-The 2021 NFL Playoffs are underway and with two additional games happening this Super Wild Card weekend, we might see a game go into overtime.
+The 2021 NFL Playoffs are underway and we might see a game go into overtime.
 However, unlike the regular season, playoff games cannot end in a tie so the rules are a bit different.
 See below to find out how overtime works in the NFL playoffs according to the league’s official rulebook.

-Be sure to tune in to NBC this weekend for two primetime Wild Card games.
-On Saturday night, Tom Brady and the Buccaneers (11-5) take on the Washington Football Team (7-9) at FedEx Field in Landover, Maryland.
-Then on Sunday night, watch Baker Mayfield and the Cleveland Browns (11-5) face Ben Roethlisberger and the Steelers (12-4) in Pittsburgh.
-Kickoff time for both games is at 8:15 p.m.
-ET.

 How does Overtime Work in the NFL Playoffs?